pivot-access-ltd/bma-offline-docs/src/how-to-manage-racks-5172.md

 [/tab]
 [/tabs]

 Note that on the UI, you can find complete instructions for adding a rack controller under the "Controllers" tab.
-Simply click on the button labeled, "Add rack controller" and choose the instructions relevant to your build model (snap or packages).
+Simply click on the button labelled, "Add rack controller" and choose the instructions relevant to your build model (snap or packages).
 The commands there will already include the correct MAAS URL and secret, so you can cut and paste them at the command line.

 <a href="#heading--list-rack-controllers"><h2 id="heading--list-rack-controllers">How to list rack controllers</h2></a>